Do-it-yourself repairs can save both residents and owners money

 “Don’t leave it on if it’s jammed,” he said, “you’ll burn out the motor.”

-Another common household problem that is easily managed by a tenant is when they lose electricity, and some lights or an appliance is not working.
+Another common household problem that is easily managed by a resident is when they lose electricity, and some lights or an appliance is not working.
 This usually happens when a breaker switch or a GFCI outlet has been tripped.
 Both of these are simple to reset.
 (Ground Fault Circuit Interrupters, or GFCI outlets, are generally used in wet areas of the home and are designed to protect people from an electric shock.)

 Wardlaw says sometimes it’s hard to tell if a breaker switch is the culprit, but added: “If it’s moving real easy then it’s probably tripped.”

-Another plumbing issue that arises that can be easily dealt with by a tenant is when a faucet appears to be clogged, or water is coming out very slowly.
+Another plumbing issue that arises that can be easily dealt with by a resident is when a faucet appears to be clogged, or water is coming out very slowly.
 In most cases, cleaning or replacing the faucet aerator will solve the problem.

 Aerators were designed to ensure a steady stream of water and to prevent water from splashing when it hit the sink.
 When foreign material gets caught in the aerator, it restricts water flow.